 Chile

-Pontificia Universidad Catolica de Chile, Santiago, and Valparaiso (available through IES)
+IFSA Chile: Pontificia Universidad Catolica de Chile, Santiago, and Valparaiso

-• Term: all and spring semester, academic year, and calendar year
+- Term: fall and spring semester, academic year, and calendar year

-• Course listings and course availability are not determined until immediately prior to the start of university classes in a given semester.
-Students should review the courses taken by U.S. students in the past
+- Course listings and course availability are not determined until immediately prior to the start of university classes in a given semester.
+Review the courses taken by U.S. students in the past for example courses

-• Minimum of six semesters of college-level Spanish required
+- Minimum of 6 semesters of college-level Spanish required

 Asia & Oceania